Transkribus/TranskribusBaseLineEvaluationScheme/README.md

 # TranskribusBaseLineEvaluationScheme
 A tool for computing the qualitiy of baseline detection tools.
 Details explaining the evaluation scheme will be published soon.
-For a standalone jar, with examples and HotTo download [tool](https://github.com/Transkribus/TranskribusBaseLineEvaluationScheme/blob/master/TranskribusBaseLineEvaluationScheme_v0.1.0.tar.gz)
+For a standalone jar, with examples and HowTo download [tool](https://github.com/Transkribus/TranskribusBaseLineEvaluationScheme/blob/master/TranskribusBaseLineEvaluationScheme_v0.1.0.tar.gz)

 [![Build Status](http://dbis-halvar.uibk.ac.at/jenkins/buildStatus/icon?job=TranskribusBaseLineEvaluationScheme)](http://dbis-halvar.uibk.ac.at/jenkins/job/TranskribusBaseLineEvaluationScheme)